 I am very grateful for the inspiration and support that so many of my own friends, female and male, have given me, and look forward to hearing your thoughts about this blog.

-Ann Kennedy Smith has contributed entries on Caroline Jebb and the Cambridge Ladies Dining Society to the Oxford Dictionary of National Biography.
+Ann Kennedy Smith has contributed articles to the Times Literary Supplement, the Dublin Review of Books and the Oxford Dictionary of National Biography.
 She is the author of Painted Poetry (Peter Lang, 2011) and a contributor to The Reception of Alfred Tennyson in Europe (Bloomsbury Academic, 2017).
 Her proposal ‘Cambridge Wives’ was shortlisted for the Biographers’ Club Tony Lothian prize 2015 for best uncommissioned biography.